BIOGRAPHY

 He and his late wife, Lynn, are the parents of seven children.

-After graduating from Murray High School in 1957, he joined the U.S. Army Reserves.
-He spent six months active duty at Ford Ord, California for his basic military training, and at Fort Gordon, Georgia at an electronics school.
-At age 20 (missionary minimum age at that time), he was called to the West Central States Mission, laboring in several locations in Montana and Wyoming.
+Gerald (Jerry) N. Lund was born in 1939 in Fountain Green, Utah, the third child of Jewell and Evelyn Lund.
+While still young, his family moved to Murray, Utah, where he graduated from high school.
+After high school, he joined the U.S. Army Reserves and spent six months active duty at Ford Ord, California, for his basic military training, and at Fort Gordon, Georgia, at an electronics school.
+At age 20, he was called on a mission to the West Central States, laboring in several locations in Montana and Wyoming.

 Gerald Lund is among the most-read authors in LDS Church literature.
-His publications have sold about three and half million copies over the years.
 He is unusual in that he is equally successful in both fiction and non-fiction works.
-Titles written by Lund include The Work and The Glory series (9 volumes), The Kingdom and the Crown series (3 volumes), The Guardian (2 volumes), The San Juan Pioneers series (2 volumes), The Coming of the Lord, One in Thine Hand, The AllianceLeverage Point, The Freedom Factor, and Jesus Christ, Key to the Plan of Salvation.
-His latest doctrinal book, Why Isn't God Answering Me? stands together with a trilogy exploring our relationship with our Heavenly Father and His love for His children.
+Titles written by Lund include The Work and The Glory series (9 volumes), The Kingdom and the Crown series (3 volumes), The Guardian (2 volumes), The San Juan Pioneers series (2 volumes), The Coming of the Lord, One in Thine Hand, The Alliance, Leverage Point, The Freedom Factor, and Jesus Christ, Key to the Plan of Salvation.
+His doctrinal book, Why Isn't God Answering Me? stands together with a trilogy exploring our relationship with our Heavenly Father and His love for His children.
 The other three books are Hearing the Voice of the Lord: Principles and Patterns of Personal Revelation, Divine Signatures: The Confirming Hand of the Lord, and Look Up My Soul, The Divine Promise of Hope.
-His latest historical fiction series, Fire and Steel, chronicals the lives of two families through some of the most turbulent times in the earth's history: WWI and WWII.
+His latest historical fiction series, Fire and Steel, chronicles the lives of two families through some of the most turbulent times in the earth's history: World War I and World War II.

 AWARDS